TammyGagliano/note-taker/README.md

 ## Description:
 An application that can be used to write, save, and delete notes.
 This application uses express backend and saves and retrieves note data from a JSON file.

+## User Story
+- AS A busy entrepreneur
+- I WANT to be able to write and save notes
+- SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## List of Technology
 - Javascript
 - HTML